How Much Does a Wet Room Cost?

 • Initial Survey & Design — The contractor will assess the space where you want your wet room installed, checking the walls and floors will allow for the correct drainage and ventilation.
 They will also work with you to design your wet room and choose the fixtures and finishes.

-• Checking the Floor & Structure — The floor needs to be solid and level to be suitable for waterproofing, so your contractor will check this and make sure any weak spots are reinforced before work begins.
+• Checking the Floor & Structure — The floor needs to be solid and level to be suitable for proper waterproofing, so your contractor will check this and make sure any weak spots are reinforced before work begins.

 • Planning the Drainage & Plumbing — Planning the layout of the plumbing and drainage pipes is essential to make sure the wet room has the correct fall angles to make sure the water drains efficiently.